-Your coach is equipped with entry door and patio power awnings to provide protection against outdoor elements, such as sun, rain, and wind.
+Your coach is equipped with entry door and patio power awnings to provide protection against outdoor elements, such as sun, light rain, and wind.
+The Power Awnings may feature built in LED Lights (if equipped).

-The awning control switches are located on the switch panel just inside the entrance door.
+The Awning Control switches and the LED Light switch (if equipped) are located on the switch panel just inside the entrance door.